NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

     penalize deviations that are not aligned with satellite pitch.

 --reference-dem <string>
-    If specified, constrain every ground point where rays from matching pixels intersect to be not too far from the average of intersections of those rays with this DEM.
-This is being tested.
+    If specified, intersect rays from matching pixels with this DEM, find their average, and constrain during optimization that rays keep on intersecting close to this point.
+This works even when the rays are almost parallel.
+See also ``--reference-dem-weight`` and ``--reference-dem-robust-threshold``.

 --reference-dem-weight <double (default: 1.0)>
     Multiply the xyz differences for the ``--reference-dem`` option by